 Mr. McGuire has a passion for helping students choose success, and for helping educators inspire and encourage lifelong learning among their students.
 He holds a Bachelor of Music degree from James Madison University, as well as Master of School Administration and Educational Specialist degrees from Appalachian State University.
 Mr. McGuire was a finalist for Gaston County Schools Assistant Principal of the Year in 2015.
 In 2016, he was chosen for membership in Appalachian State University’s Cratis Williams Society of Outstanding Graduate Students.
 Mr. McGuire is a graduate of the Future Ready Leadership program conducted by the North Carolina Principals and Assistant Principals Association.
 He has been recognized by Rotary International as a Paul Harris Fellow, and he is a member of Phi Mu Alpha Sinfonia Fraternity of America.
 Mr. McGuire is a lifelong learner; he is currently a student in the Doctor of Education program at Appalachian State University.

 Mr. McGuire and his family live in Gastonia.
 His wife also works for Gaston County Schools, as the music teacher at Carr Elementary School.
 They have three adult children: one son and two daughters.
-Their son is studying commercial and electronic music at Western Carolina University, and both of their daughters attend UNC-Greensboro; their older daughter is studying vocal music education, and their younger daughter is studying English and classical studies.
+Their son is an audiovisual technician in Charlotte, and both of their daughters are college students at UNC-Greensboro.
 Though he loves his career as a school administrator, Mr. McGuire keeps music alive in his life through his responsibilities as a director of music at Myers Memorial United Methodist Church.
-When he is not working, he enjoys spending time with his family, playing the guitar and singing, reading, hiking, visiting the mountains, and watching sports - especially Atlanta Braves baseball.
+When he is not working, he enjoys spending time with his family, playing the guitar and singing, reading, hiking, visiting the mountains, and watching sports—especially Atlanta Braves baseball.